DAB-Co/.github/profile/README.md

 Everyone gets 1 match per day at the same hour.
 Inactive accounts do not get a match.

-Initially, it used to match by top songs in Spotify, however permission wasn't given by Spotify for public use.
+Initially, it used to match by a user's top songs in Spotify, however permission wasn't given by Spotify for public use.

 - Play Store link: [https://play.google.com/store/apps/details?id=com.overlap.jam